 Georgia’s Lanier Islands Set to Sparkle Fourth of July Weekend

-Also, check out https://www.lanierislands.com/margaritaville/promotions to learn more about the Margaritaville special going on throughout the summer and week of the 4th of July!
+- Also, check HERE to learn more about Margaritaville at Lanier Islands specials going on throughout the summer!

 Georgia Aquarium’s Red, White and Brew Celebration July 4

-Wednesday, July 4, 2018, 7:00pm-10: 00 pm: Celebrate Independence Day a little early at Georgia Aquarium on Wednesday, July 4th with unlimited beer and cider samples, classic BBQ dinner, live music, and over 500 aquatic species!
-Red, White, and Brew will be held in our magnificent Oceans Ballroom with views of our beluga whales, manta rays and whale sharks.
+Wednesday, July 4 7:00 pm – 10:00 pm: Celebrate Independence Day a little early at Georgia Aquarium on Wednesday, July 4th with unlimited beer and cider samples, classic BBQ dinner, live music, and over 500 aquatic species!
+Red, White, and Brew will be held in our magnificent Oceans Ballroom with views of our beluga whales, manta rays, and whale sharks.
 21 and over only.

 Entry and exit for Red, White and Brew is via the Oceans Ballroom entrance on the first floor of the parking garage only.
 You cannot enter this event through the Main Aquarium Entrance.